akashsingla786/gender-classifier/README.md

-# Gender Detection with Flask
+# Gender Classification with Flask
-Gender detection with AI and Flask.
+Gender classification with AI and Flask.
 <img
 src="./1111.jpeg"
 raw=true